W4lly63/HEARTHQUAKE-MISSION-MOD/README.md

 Description/Features

-Generates earthquakes around map after a time ... in the radius destroys a lot of Buildings Spawn a loots crate and if selected (recommended) groups of AI Enemy ...
+Generates earthquakes around map after a time ... in the radius destroys a lot of Buildings, Spawn a loots crate and if selected (recommended) groups of AI Enemy ...
 It increases the difficulty of game... may happen to be in a building in the earthquake area... and die.
 It is not a classic mission because unknown location of crate in a radius of one km in a devasted area where there are various groups of AI is difficult to complete.